adafruit/io-client-ruby/README.md

 ## Basic Usage

-Each time you use the library, you'll want to pass your [AIO Key][4] to the client.
+Each time you use the library, you'll have to pass your [Adafruit IO Key][4] to the client.

 ```ruby
 require 'adafruit/io'